Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Dark matter axion-induced quantum transitions

-In the laboratory scale, the dark matter axions can be seen as free steaming, therefore they satisfy the Klein-Gordon equation: \be (\partial^2+m_a^2)a=0~~. \ee In addition, because the cold dark matter particles are non-relativistic, the axion field can be written as \be a(x)\approx a_0{\rm cos}(-m_at-{m_a\over 2}v^2t+m_a \vec v\cdot \vec x+\phi_0)~~, \ee where $v\ll c$ is the local velocity relative to the laboratory, and $\phi_0$ is a phase factor.
-The averaged field strength $\bar a_0$ is \be \bar a_0\approx\sqrt{2\rho_{\rm CDM}}/m_a~~, \ee in which $\rho_{\rm CDM}\approx 1$GeV/cm$^3$ is the local dark matter energy density.
-The local axion velocity $v$ depends on the dark matter halo structure and the relative position of the earth etc..
-Assuming that the dark matter particles did not lose energy during the formation of galactic halos, their speed can be similar to the speed of the sun therefore $v\sim 3\times 10^{-3}c$.
+The averaged field strength: $\bar a_0\approx\sqrt{2\rho_{\rm CDM}}/m_a$, where $\rho_{\rm CDM}\approx 1$GeV/cm$^3$ is the local dark-matter energy density.
+The local axion velocity $v\approx \bar v_j$ depends on the dark matter halo structure and the relative position of Earth.
+Assuming that the dark matter particles did not lose energy during the formation of galactic halos, their speed can be assumed to be approximately equal to the speed of the Sun, i.e., $v\sim 10^{-3}c$.

-The local dark matter energy spectrum density is \be I_a={\rho_{CDM}\over (1/2)m_a\delta v^2}~~, \ee where $\delta v$ is the dark matter velocity distribution.
-The typical estimation is $\delta v\sim 2\sqrt {T_a/M}\sim 10^{-3}$ where $T_a$ is the effective dark matter temperature.
-Some literatures suggest a colder temperature which leads to $\delta v\sim 10^{-7}$c \cite{Armendariz-Picon:2013jej}.
+The local dark matter energy spectrum density is \be I_a={\rho_{CDM}\over (1/2)m_a\delta v^2}~~, \ee where $\delta v$ is the velocity spread.
+The typical estimation is $\delta v\sim 2\sqrt {T_a/M}\sim 10^{-3}$c, where $T_a$ is the effective dark matter temperature.
+Some authors suggest a lower dark matter temperature, which leads to $\delta v\sim 10^{-7}$c \cite{Armendariz-Picon:2013jej}.